hayk-kerobyan/CatHoue/README.md

 ![architecture.png](screenshots/tablet.png)

 # Architecture
-The application is built using the Model-View-Intent (MVI) architecture along with Clean Architecture principles.
+The application is built using the Model-View-ViewModel (MVVM) architecture along with Clean Architecture principles.
 The package structure is designed for easy migration to a multi-module setup.
 ![architecture.png](screenshots/architecture.png)

 # Presenter Layer